Lumiera

 Discussion

 The Lumiera Forward Iterator concept is a blend of the STL iterators and iterator concepts found in Java, C#, Python and Ruby.
 The chosen syntax should look familiar to C++ programmers and indeed is compatible to STL containers and ranges.
-To the contrary, while a STL iterator can be thought off as being just a disguised pointer, the semantics of Lumiera Forward Iterators is deliberately reduced to a single, one-way-off forward iteration, they can’t be reset, manipulated by any arithmetic, and the result of assigning to an dereferenced iterator is unspecified, as is the meaning of post-increment and stored copies in general.
-You should not think of an iterator as denoting a position — just a one-way off promise to yield data.
+However, while a STL iterator can be thought off as being actually “just a disguised pointer”, the semantics of Lumiera Forward Iterators is deliberately reduced to a single, one-way-off forward iteration, they can’t be reset or manipulated by any arithmetic, and the result of assigning to an dereferenced iterator is unspecified, as is the meaning of post-increment and stored copies in general.
+You should not think of an iterator as something to describe a position — rather it is a one-time promise to pull some data.

 Another notable difference to the STL iterators is the default ctor and the bool conversion.
-The latter allows using iterators painlessly within for and while loops; a default constructed iterator is equivalent to the STL container’s end() value — indeed any container-like object exposing Lumiera Forward Iteration is encouraged to provide such an end()-function, additionally enabling iteration by std::for_each (or Lumiera’s even more convenient util::for_each()).
+The latter allows using iterators painlessly within for and while loops; a default constructed iterator is equivalent to the STL container’s end() value — and indeed, any container-like object exposing Lumiera Forward Iteration is encouraged to provide such an end()-function, additionally enabling iteration by std::for_each.

 Implementation notes